 That's it for today - thank you for joining us.

-We'll be back with more news, sport, weather and travel at 08:00 tomorrow.
+We'll be back at 08.00 tomorrow with more news, weather, sport and travel updates.

 BBC News Online

 Outbreaks of rain are expected to spread east during the evening, turning persistent and locally heavy in places, mainly across the Pennines.
 Breezy with rain clearing most places by dawn.